Cerchie/Cerchie/README.md

 I love to create content that teaches people how to get started and keep coding. 🚀

-I'm a contributing volunteer at [Virtual Coffee](https://virtualcoffee.io/), where I help plan for our Hacktoberfest initiative. 🎃
+I'm a contributing volunteer at [Virtual Coffee](https://virtualcoffee.io/).

 Links: